 How come they don’t investigate Obama? he wanted to know.
 Obama won 100% of the vote in 51 Philadelphia districts.
 That’s impossible, except if it was fixed.
 The same thing happened in Woods County, Ohio.
 Obama got 100% of the vote.
 So, why don’t they investigate Obama?

 What did I do?
 What any red-blooded American would do.
 I reverted to the Google, that supreme arbiter of truth and falsehood.
 Twenty seconds later, I was reading FactCheck’s thorough debunking of what began as an anonymous email dispatched to names listed in some conservative’s databank.
 FactCheck’s debunking was followed by Snopes, followed by the New York Times, followed by….

 Barack Obama did not receive 100% of the vote in Woods County.
 He received 51%.
 The lie didn’t upset me.
 No, what irked me was the caller’s apparent unwillingness to spend twenty seconds uncovering the truth.
 I don’t know what universe he lived in, but his tone, as he presented his case, was sure and certain.
 He had us lousy liberals.
 He would obliterate us with the truth.

 People (sincere, people, and well-meaning, too) who believes the Trumpians will come home if we just promise to walk away from a few trade deals are kidding themselves.
-They’re far more likely, when the time comes, to pick up a gun.
+His supporters are far more likely, when the time comes, to pick up a gun.
 Give me delusion or give me death.

 Monday, July 10, 2017